ToursByLocals snaps up its first funding, C$33M, to link sightseers with guides globally – TechCrunch

 “ToursByLocals stood out as the premier private tour marketplace with the highest quality tours and local guides in the industry,” said Brett Shobe, a partner at Tritium, in a statement.
 “We’re thrilled to partner with the ToursByLocals team and look forward to leveraging our capital and resources to support and accelerate their exciting growth trajectory.”

 Today, the startup appears to be picking up the majority of its business through direct sales, which helps the startup control the full experience.
 Part of its hand-picking of guides includes running background checks on them, and it also handles payments and any customer support directly.
-This seems to have a positive impact on both sides of its marketplace, both by getting repeat business from travellers but also positive responses from guides.
+This seems to have a positive impact on both sides of its marketplace, both by getting repeat business from travelers but also positive responses from guides.
 ToursByLocals earns a 20% commission on all tours booked.

 What will be interesting is to see whether, in a bid for more scale, ToursByLocals expands the third-party aspect of its business.
-That could include feeling its own product into aggregation platforms like Booking.com or Airbnb, which are keen to expand their revenues per user with extras like tours and experiences, on top of airline and other transportation sales, accommodation bookings and other travel services they may already offer.
+That could include feeding its own product into aggregation platforms like Booking.com or Airbnb, which are keen to expand their revenues per user with extras like tours and experiences, on top of airline and other transportation sales, accommodation bookings and other travel services they may already offer.

 Or it could mean bringing in more third-party content to its own platform, for example larger tours or other travel-related products and services.
-The company is also looking at ways of letting people “share” small tours with others, for example if two couples on a cruise are looking to split the cost of a 4-person day tour when they each step ashore during a cruise.
+The company is also looking at ways of letting people “share” small tours with others, for example if two couples on a cruise are looking to split the cost of a four-person day tour when they each step ashore during a cruise.